Sam Steel

-Sam Steel (born February 3, 1998) is a Canadian professional ice hockey centre for the Dallas Stars of the National Hockey League (NHL).
+Sam Steel (born February 3, 1998) is a Canadian professional ice hockey player who is a centre for the Dallas Stars of the National Hockey League (NHL).
 Steel was selected 30th overall in the 2016 NHL entry draft by the Anaheim Ducks.
 He also formerly played for the Minnesota Wild.

 Playing career

 Junior career

 Steel first played junior hockey as a youth in his hometown of Sherwood Park, Alberta.
 While playing for and captaining the Sherwood Park AAA Flyers, Steel was selected with the second overall pick in the 2013 Western Hockey League (WHL) Bantam draft by the Regina Pats.
 On August 28, 2013, he signed a standard player contract with the Pats.
 After appearing with the Sherwood Park Crusaders of the Alberta Junior Hockey League (AJHL), Steel completed the 2013–14 season by making his WHL debut with the Regina Pats, featuring in five games.
 The following season he finished with 54 points in 61 games as the Pats retooled and made Steel and other young players the focus of their team.

 In the 2015–16 season, Steel put up 70 points.
 After an impressive 2016–17 season in which he led the WHL in scoring, Steel was awarded the Four Broncos Memorial Trophy as WHL Player of the Year and the Bob Clarke Trophy as the league's points leader.
 The Pats went to the WHL final, but lost to the Seattle Thunderbirds.
 In his final season with the Pats, Steel was named the Pats' captain.
 As a member of the 2018 Memorial Cup host team, and despite a 1–2 round robin record, Steel led the hosts to the final, ultimately losing the national championship game 0–3 to Acadie-Bathurst Titan.
 While not on the championship winning team, Steel was awarded the Stafford Smythe Memorial Trophy as Tournament MVP, and Ed Chynoweth Trophy as leading scorer (2 goals, 11 assists).